lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/hyperparameter_optimization.md

 :--------------------------------------------------------------:|:-------------------------:
 ![GUI for configuring OmniOpt](misc/OmniOpt-evaluate-menu.png)  |  ![GUI for configuring OmniOpt](misc/OmniOpt-still-running-jobs.png)

-For now we assume that OmniOpt has finshed already.
+For now we assume that OmniOpt has finished already.
 In order to look into the results, there are the following basic approaches.

 1. **Graphical approach:**
-    There are basically two graphical approaches: two dimensional scatterplots and parallel plots.
+    There are basically two graphical approaches: two dimensional scatter plots and parallel plots.

     Below there is shown a parallel plot from the MNIST fashion example.
     ![GUI for configuring OmniOpt](misc/OmniOpt-parallel-plot.png){: align="center"}